 What Happens at a Screening

-This is the 17th year of the Nationwide Asthma Screening Program, the ACAAI's public service campaign to find adults and children who are at risk for undiagnosed and uncontrolled asthma.
-New this year, people also can see if they are at risk for nasal allergies.
-The program is supported by Teva Respiratory and has screened nearly 133,000 people and referred more than half for a professional diagnosis.
+The Nationwide Asthma Screening Program is the ACAAI's public service campaign targeted to find adults and children who are at risk for undiagnosed and uncontrolled asthma.
+People also can see if they are at risk for nasal allergies.
+The program is supported by Teva Respiratory and has screened more than 135,000 people and referred more than half for a professional diagnosis.

 Being screened is a quick and painless process that includes filling out a questionnaire, taking a breathing test and talking with an allergist.

 Listen to a podcast or watch the below video to learn more.

 When you arrive at a screening, you will complete registration forms that ask for basic information like your name and age and a series of questions about your breathing, coughing, wheezing, itchy eyes and runny nose.
 Kids ages 8-14 get a form they can fill out themselves.
 For children younger than 8, parents complete the form on their child's behalf.